ralph-groupscholar/groupscholar-touchpoint-gap-audit/ralph-progress.md

 - Added next-due-date and days-past-due calculations for each scholar.
 - Expanded alert exports and JSON/DB persistence to include due-date fields.
 - Updated schema migrations and documentation to reflect the new follow-up planning data.

-## Iteration 16
-- Added engagement tempo metrics (days since first contact, average interval, contacts per month) to scholar summaries.
-- Expanded alert exports and Postgres storage to capture the new tempo fields.
-- Seeded Postgres with a fresh audit run (run_id: 78846308-a2b7-4054-9207-d3bdd272414d).

-## Iteration 18
-- Ignored future-dated touchpoints when running historical audits and surfaced the skipped row count.
-- Persisted future-row counts in JSON output and Postgres audit runs for longitudinal tracking.
-- Updated README feature list to document the new as-of behavior.